-- The ad exchange sends back the request and creates a (third-party) cookie.
+- The DSP sends back the request and creates a third-party cookie.

-- If the sync is bidirectional, the DMP makes the redirect back to the ad exchange, passing its own ID in the URL parameter.
-The ad exchange receives this request, reads its own cookie, and stores the DMP ID along with its own ID in the cookie-matching table.
+- If the sync is bidirectional, the DMP makes the redirect back to the DSP, passing its own ID in the URL parameter.
+The DSP receives this request, reads its own cookie, and stores the DMP ID along with its own ID in the cookie-matching table.

-- Now, both the ad exchange and DMP have each other’s’ user IDs in each other’s databases.
+- Now, both the DSP and DMP have each other’s’ user IDs in each other’s databases.

 To learn more about the technical side of cookie syncing, read our post on the Amazon Web Services (AWS) technical blog where we explain how to use Lambda@Edge for cookie syncing

 How Is User Data Shared Between AdTech Platforms?